 Now that you know you will have this tasty side dish, it's time to decide what to eat with these!
 The flavors in this side dish will nicely pair with chicken, steak or pork.
 If you need some inspo, check out some of these recipes:

 - Spiced Yogurt Roasted Chicken

 - Marinated Steak and Potato Skewers

 - Herb Crusted Pork Tenderloin with Juniper Red Wine Sauce

 We hope that you enjoy this recipe for Roasted Maple Bourbon Bacon Brussels Sprouts!
-If you give this recipe a try, click the heart at the top of this post, leave us a comment and 5-star rating below, or tag us on Instagram @cooking_with_wine!
+If you give this recipe a try, click the heart button, leave us a comment and 5-star rating below, or tag us on Instagram @cooking_with_wine!